 For surveys that are weighted, Westat creates a file for CDC that includes the record ID, the final weights, the variance stratum, and the PSU.
-The weight file contains all scanned records, including records that CDC subverted due to inconsistent responses and records that Westat deleted due to sampling error.
+The weight file contains all scanned records, including records that CDC subverted due to inconsistent responses.
 These ineligible records have zero weights, missing variance stratum, and missing PSU on the file.